 We recognise children’s efforts to behave as expected by:

-Rewards including merits, credits, golden points, stickers, house points, stars of the week, ‘It Didn’t Go Unnoticed Award’, play leader awards and the ‘good news wall’, midday ‘something special’ book
+- Rewards including merits, credits, golden points, class dojo, stickers, house points, stars of the week, ‘It Didn’t Go Unnoticed Award’, play leader awards and the ‘good news wall’, midday ‘something special’ book, postcards home

-Rewards are given in accordance with individual behaviour programmes when necessary
+- Rewards are given in accordance with individual support plans when necessary

 When working with challenging behaviour staff use the agreed ‘we’ script reminding of expected behaviours and verbalising when such behaviours are noticed so as to positively recognise and enforce

 Ie …..……….., we expect…………………………. thank you